danilovabg/danilovabg/README.md

 ### ✨ About me in 30 sec ✨ </center>

-   📚 I graduate Reshetnev Siberian State University of Science and Technology
+   📚 I graduated Reshetnev Siberian State University of Science and Technology

    Master in Engineering